axelvaldez/radical-companies/_posts/reviews/2023-04-10-homeowners-associations.markdown

  </div>

 <h1>Increased Centralization</h1>
  <p>The local government is already more centralized than what we need today.
-Moving a developmentt from the public sphere to the private sphere makes it even more centralized.
+Moving a development from the public sphere to the private sphere makes it even more centralized.
 Private businesses are the sacred cows in our <span class='_paradigm'>Fiat</span> society and they have all the characteristics of dictatorships,</p>
   <ul>
    <li>The are in the private sphere.</li>
    <li>They are secretive and opaque to the outside.</li>